telerik/fiddler-everywhere-docs/knowledge-base/capturing-net-traffic.md

 ## Description

 How to capture HTTPS traffic from my .NET application?
 Do I need a particular flow or configuration while using Fiddler Everywhere as a proxy?
-Are there specifics while using localhost development?
+Are there specifics while capturing localhost traffic during NET application development?

 ## Capturing NET Traffic through Preconfigured Terminal